twgh/xcgui/README-en.md

 In some cases, it is more convenient to mix the native functions in the xc package with the encapsulated classes.

 All the structures of xcgui are also in the xc package.

+Goland is recommended for development for the best development experience.
+The comment format I'm using looks the best in Goland.

 ## Event